 Brand Licensing – History and All the Rest

-The term "brand licensing" comes up quite often.
-If you aren't part of this sphere or haven't studied the subject you will feel confused and somewhat "lost" among the vast number of legal and economic terms surrounding this concept.
-So let's try and put a few things in order.
-Brand licensing is essentially a process of leasing something which is actually intangible "property".
+The term brand licensing comes up quite often.
+If you are not part of this sphere or have not studied the subject, you may feel confused and somewhat lost among the vast number of legal and economic terms surrounding this concept.
+So let's try to put a few things in order.
+Brand licensing is essentially the process of leasing something that is actually intangible property.

-For example The right to market schoolbags or pencil cases decorated with Walt Disney cartoon characters, or marketing a brand like Marilyn Monroe anyplace in the world.
-In order to do so, you need a license to sell, market, and distribute the product, or, better said, a license for a certain brand in a certain area.
+For example, it involves the right to market schoolbags or pencil cases decorated with Walt Disney cartoon characters or to market a brand like Marilyn Monroe anywhere in the world.
+To do so, you need a license to sell, market, and distribute the product, or, better said, a license for a certain brand in a specific area.

 And what is a "brand"?
-The truth is that today everyone sells "brands", but the legal definition refers to a symbol, name, term, or any combination thereof, which designates or identifies the particular brand and distinguishes it from all other products.
+The truth is that today, everyone sells "brands", but the legal definition refers to a symbol, name, term, or any combination thereof that designates or identifies the particular brand and distinguishes it from all other products.
 This is a term from the world of commercial law so that the consumer knows that he or she is buying an authentic product and who stands behind it.
 More than anything else, this detail separates the product from its competitors.

 Today, the brand market helps the consumer to be confident in the knowledge that the product will meet his or her expectations.
 It has a reputation, attracts a certain market segment, and sends a message of quality, trust, and durability.